-The reconstruction of displaced vertices is aided by the tiny ILC interaction region and the vertex detector, with its few-micron hit position resolution and first layer placed only ~ 15 mm ${4105}$ from the IP.
+The reconstruction of displaced vertices is aided by the tiny ILC interaction region and the vertex detector, with its few-micron hit position resolution and first layer placed only ~ 15 mm ${4170}$ from the IP.
 Figure 8.2 shows the excellent b- and c-tagging performance achieved by the LCFIplus algorithm in full simulation studies of the ILD concept at ILC.

-Applying the LCFIplus algorithm to hadronically decaying Higgs bosons produced at ILC250, assuming the nominal 2 ab^{-1} total integrated luminosity, the partial cross-section $\sigma{Zh} \times BR(H \to bb)$ can be measured to 0.7%, and $\sigma{Zh} \times BR(H \to cc, gg)$ to around 4% precision [307] in each of the major polarization combinations.
+Applying the LCFIplus algorithm to hadronically decaying Higgs bosons produced at ILC250, assuming the nominal 2 ab^{-1} total integrated luminosity, the partial cross-section $\sigma{Zh} \times BR(H \to bb)$ can be measured to 0.7%, and $\sigma{Zh} \times BR(H \to cc, gg)$ to around 4% precision [308] in each 4175 of the major polarization combinations.
 The expected signal and major backgrounds, from a full simulation study of $H \to bb$, are shown in Fig. 8.3.
 For cc, especially, the direct nature of the measurement as well as the high level of precision contrasts markedly with the situation at the LHC.

-The identification of $H \to s\bar{s}$ decays presents a significant experimental challenge due both to 4115 its subtle experimental signature and its small expected branching ratio.
-Studies are in progress to understand how kaon identification can contribute to this measurement [309].
-Potentially useful experimental techniques include the measurement of the specific energy loss dE/dx of charged particles, the identification of decaying K-short mesons, and of particle identification by time-of-flight.
-A limit on the $s\bar{s}$ branching ratio at a factor of 5 above the SM valoue would already be 4120 a significant constraint on flavor models (see Sec.
-14.4), and this seems to be achievable.
-Better understanding of the backgrounds from other Higgs decays could further improve this measurement.
+The identification of $H \to s\bar{s}$ decays presents a significant experimental challenge due both to 4180 its subtle signature and its small expected branching ratio.
+Huge multi-jet backgrounds make it nearly impossible to probe the strange Yukawa coupling via direct $H \to s\bar{s}$ searches at the LHC.
+At the ILC, studies in process indicate that the observation of this process, though challenging, might be possible [310].
+Potentially useful experimental techniques and detector capabilities include the reconstruction of decaying V^0 mesons as well as K/π particle discrimination through measurements 4185 of the energy loss dE/dx of charged particles, and the use of time-of-flight or modern and compact Cherenkov detectors (see Sec.
+6.4.11.
+A limit on the $s\bar{s}$ branching ratio at a factor of about 5 above the SM value would already be a significant constraint on flavor models (see Sec.
+14.4), and the studies in Ref.
+[292] confirm that this is achievable.
+Better understanding and thus rejection of the backgrounds from Z bosons and other Higgs decays could further improve this measurement.